prof18/marcogomiero.com/content/posts/drafts/running-blog-ipad.md

 ---
 layout: post
 title:  "Running a blog with iPad"
-date:   2021-01-01
+date:   2020-12-01
 show_in_homepage: false
 draft: true
 tags: [Blogging]
 ---

 For some years now, I have this blog, and I quite like writing my thoughts and sharing my experience.
 After a parenthesis on Medium, I decided that I want to be the owner of my content, so I started experimenting with different solutions and ideas.
-After founding the “perfect” tech architecture (I know, I’m lying.
-There isn’t the perfect solution and probably the future me will refactor and (over)re-engineer the current solution), I started to seek the “perfect” writing setup.
+After founding the "perfect" tech architecture (I know, I’m lying.
+There isn’t the perfect solution and probably the future me will refactor and (over)re-engineer the current solution), I started to seek the "perfect" writing setup.
 And I think that I’ve found it, and in this article, I want to share it.

 ## A bit about tech architecture